How cool would it be to find dinosaur, prehistoric wolf, snaggletooth shark, or mammoth bones while digging in the garden?

 - Mammoth Bones Unearthed from Michigan Farm | LiveScience.com

-In 2013, a Sarnia couple were digging post holes to install a fence on their property when they found what they thought were animal bones.
-However, they soon realized that the skeleton was human and called the police, thinking that the person might have been a victim of a crime.
-Amazingly enough, the remains turned out to be those of a First Nations woman who lived in the region in the late 16th or early 17th century.
+In 2013, a Sarnia, Ontario couple were digging post holes to install a fence on their property when they found what they thought were animal bones.
+However, they soon realized that the skeleton was human and called the police, thinking something awful happened.
+The remains turned out to be those of a First Nations woman who lived in the region in the late 16th or early 17th century.
 While most of the news coverage of this case focused on the impending cost of the excavation, the archaeological significance of this find is pretty amazing!

 - 400-year-old skeleton of aboriginal woman found in Sarnia backyard costs couple $5,000 | TheStar.com

 In September of 2014, four-year-old Wiley Brys was fossil hunting with his dad on the site of a new shopping mall in Mansfield, TX, when he found something amazing.
 Amidst some fossilized fish vertebrae, Wiley uncovered large pieces of bone believed to belong to a group of land-dwelling herbivorous dinosaurs called Nodosaurs which lived in the area around 100 million years ago during the Cretaceous Period.